This document summarizes some of the pitfalls, challenges and benefits of migrating an enterprise to a cloud based telephony solution.

 Bespoke telephony solutions are becoming more common in managing preventative and diagnostic health campaigns.
 Healthcare organisations may be in a strong position to supply or promote such initiatives in order to minimise the costs of expensive late intervention.

-X-on has had 16 years experience of delivering many of the hosted telephony products described in this paper and fully meets the requirements of a cloud service provider.
+X-on has over 17 years of experience delivering many of the hosted telephony products described in this paper and fully meets the requirements of a cloud service provider.

 X-on has recently focussed in the healthcare sector and has delivered a number of bespoke projects including: